devops-by-examples/Python/docs/loops/problems.md

 ## Question 2

 Write a python program to print the below pattern.
-While it might look silly at the very first place but for a beginer such creative problems are very useful.
+While it might look silly at the very first place but for a beginner such creative problems are very useful.

 ```txt
 *